jacneeley/album-recommendation/README.md

 3. Copy the ```client ID```, create a ```CLIENT_ID key``` and paste the key as the value.
 4. Now go back and click "view client secret" repeat step 3 for ```CLIENT_SECRET```
 5. Create a FILE_PATH key value pair and paste the file path of the NACC chart CSV.

+### Proceed
+You can now access the server from [localhost:5000](https://localhost:5000).
+The server will automatically redirect you to [localhost:5000/albums/](localhost:5000/albums/).<br>
+To look at a specific album you can provide any number from 0 to 149 at the end of the url.
+For example, [localhost:5000/albums/49](localhost:5000/albums/49).<br>
+To keep things interesting and fast, each day the server randomly picks 150 albums from approx. 3000 records.
+This project was built around the limitation that both the frontend and backend would be hosted for free.
+The backend serves album info by searching spotify for metadata using the spotify api.
+Randomly selecting 150 albums to randomly recommend to users cuts back on processing time significantly when using free hosting services.

 ## Frontend
 The front end uses React and only has two components, the Header component, and the DisplayAlbums component.<br>